HUMAN RIGHTS SITUATION IN PALESTINE AND OTHER OCCUPIED ARAB TERRITORIES

 Document Type: Statement

-Document Sources: Care International, General Assembly, Human Rights Council, Médecins du Monde, Norwegian Refugee Council (NRC)
+Document Sources: CARE, General Assembly, Human Rights Council, Médecins du Monde, Norwegian Refugee Council (NRC)

 Subject: Closures/Curfews/Blockades, Human rights and international humanitarian law, Humanitarian relief, Internally displaced persons